 The extent of the increase is not known, and without rate shopping, it will be hard to gauge whether the program actually saves the typical homeowner money.

-The savings are questionable, especially since most loans fall below 80 percent loan-to-value which eliminates the requirement for private mortgage insurance, along with the fact that most closing costs are seller paid if it’s a purchase.
+The savings are questionable, especially since most loans fall below 80 percent loan-to-value, which eliminates the requirement for private mortgage insurance, along with the fact that the absence of closing costs will increase the interest rate.

 If you do choose to finance your home with Bank of America, compare their rates on the no fee mortgage program to their original mortgage program.
-There should be a discount in rate on the original program.
+There should be a lower rate on the original program.